-You’re staring at the blinking cursor on your very clean white page, not even the beginnings of an idea for new post are there.
+You’re staring at the blinking cursor on your very clean white computer screen, not even the beginnings of an idea for new post in mind.

 It’s something that just about every blogger experiences at some point.

 When it happens as it probably will, these 13 creative blog post ideas are there to help you; prompting you to come up with that one idea to get things moving again.

 I have to admit I have a weakness for list posts and it seems so do many others which is why this type of post is so popular.

 Simply provide a list about any topic you choose to write about.
 A specific number in the title, as in this post title always does a better job of grabbing your audience’s attention.

 Make sure your list provides a benefit to your readers.
 You basically want to give them a number of solutions to a problem.

 As you read articles you find interesting, keep these bookmarked to share with others.

 Create posts featuring one or more links to posts or articles written by someone else.
 These will be solutions to problems your readers may find helpful.